Laryngeal Paralysis in Dogs

 What does the surgery involve?

 There are several surgical techniques available.
-Surgery will be based on the severity of your dog’s condition.
-A common surgical procedure involves arytenoid lateralization by tie-back.
-This involves tying the collapsed cartilage to the side of the larynx to prevent it from creating an obstruction to breathing.
+Surgery is based on the severity of your dog’s condition.
+A common surgical procedure involves tying the collapsed cartilage to the side of the larynx to prevent it from creating an obstruction to breathing.
+This is called arytenoid lateralization or a tie-back procedure.

 Several other surgical techniques are also sometimes employed in treating this condition.
-Your veterinarian can discuss these further with you if they feel these treatments may be warranted.
-Surgery will often dramatically improve an affected dog's quality of life but does not restore laryngeal function.
-Your veterinarian will discuss the anesthetic concerns and the specific surgical technique with you prior to surgery.
+Your veterinarian can discuss these options if they feel these treatments may be warranted.
+Surgery will often dramatically improve an affected dog's quality of life by improving airflow to the lungs, but it does not restore laryngeal function.
+Your veterinarian will discuss the anesthetic concerns and the surgical technique with you before surgery.

 Related Articles